 On November 4, 2021, the US Department of Defense (DoD) announced a massive revamp of the Cybersecurity Maturity Model Certification (CMMC 1.0) program.
-The new framework, dubbed CMMC 2.0, aims to eliminate red tape for small- and medium-sized businesses and strengthen cooperation between the DoD and contractors in addressing ever-evolving cyberthreats.
+The new framework, dubbed CMMC 2.0, aimed to eliminate red tape for small- and medium-sized businesses and strengthen cooperation between the DoD and contractors in addressing ever-evolving cyberthreats.

 With CMMC 2.0, the goal remains the same: protect federal contract information (FCI) and controlled unclassified information (CUI).
 To streamline the assessment process, CMMC 2.0: